Fred Wooller

-Fred Wooller (born 21 October 1938) is a former Australian rules footballer who played with Geelong in the VFL.
+Frederick Arnold Wooller (born 21 October 1937) is a former Australian rules footballer who played with Geelong in the VFL.

+Fred Wooller is the oldest living VFL/AFL Captain and presented the inaugural Ron Barassi Medal to the winning captain in the 2024 AFL Grand Final.

+Family

+He married Patricia Aileen Hope in 1961.

 Football

+Maddingley (BMMDFA)

+He was recruited from Maddingley Football Club in the Bacchus Marsh and Melton District Football Association.

+Geelong (VFL)

-Recruited from Bacchus Marsh, Wooller started his career as a full forward and topped Geelong's goalkicking with 56 goals in 1957, his tally being the equal second highest in the league for that season.
+Wooller started his career as a full forward and topped Geelong's goalkicking with 56 goals in 1957, his tally being the equal second highest in the league for that season.
 He was rewarded with selection in the interstate carnival where he represented Victoria.

 He was the Geelong's leading goalkicker again in 1959 as well as in 1960, where he played at centre half forward and won the Carji Greeves Medal for the club's best and fairest.

 On 6 July 1963 he was a member of the Geelong team that were comprehensively and unexpectedly beaten by Fitzroy, 9.13 (67) to 3.13 (31) in the 1963 Miracle Match.

 In 1963 he became club captain and led his side into the grand final.
 He kicked 3 goals and helped Geelong win their 6th premiership.

+Penguin (NWFU)

+He was captain-coach of the Penguin Football Club in Tasmania's North West Football Union (NWFU) for four seasons (1965-1968).
+He was the NWFU's leading goal-kicker in 1966 (61 goals).